nviennot/irb-config/README.md

   you can make it quiet with `Mongoid.logger.level = Logger::WARN`.
 Note that `Rails.logger == Mongoid.logger`.
 * Use the `rspec` command pretty much like the usual one.
+* Use the `cucumber` command pretty much like the usual one.
-* Use the `env test` to switch to the test environment.
+* Use the `env test` command to switch to the test environment.
+* Use the `plot` command to plot an array of 2D points (accepts a Hash too).
 * Type `help` to see the Pry help.

 Notes